IOTechCH/portctl/README.md

 http://lowendtalk.com/discussion/43839/portctl-open-source-billing-software

 ## Thanks
-Special thanks to ZXPlay (zxplay.co.uk) for sponsoring a server to host demos!
+Special thanks to ZXPlay (zxplay.co.uk) for sponsoring a server to host demo!
+Website Sponsored by Psychz Networks